mdmustafizurrahman/An-Information-Retrieval-Approach-to-Building-Datasets-for-Hate-Speech-Detection/data/train_test_sets/README.md

-Train.csv and test.csv sets are used to benchmark the models
+Train.csv and test.csv sets that are used to benchmark the models.